 This code cannot provide an exhaustive list of what is, or is not, appropriate behaviour for adults.
 However, it does highlight behaviour that is illegal, inappropriate or inadvisable in relation to the required professional standards.
 There will be occasions and circumstances in which adults have to make decisions or take action in the best interests of the pupil where no specific guidance has been given.
 Adults are expected to make responsible and informed judgements about their own behaviour in order to secure the best interests and welfare of the pupils.

 Any behaviour in breach of this code by employees may result in action under the Trust’s disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
+In certain cases, behaviour in breach of this Code may also lead to a referral to the Disclosure and Barring Service (DBS) and/or the Teaching Regulation Agency (TRA) and may result in criminal proceedings where appropriate.
 The Trust will take a strict approach to serious breaches of this code.
+Some breaches may be considered low-level concerns which may be dealt with informally or formally under the disciplinary procedure.

 Safeguarding